 My new book – MONEY: Yours, mine or ours? – is a completely practical end to end process for couples and families looking to control their budgets, manage a debt problem or simply find financial balance in their spend.
 Based on years of my own direct experience of helping couples (and individuals) in all sorts of different financial situations, it even comes with pre-programmed spreadsheets that are designed to be used whilst going through each chapter.
 Once set up, these spreadsheets only need a few minutes of input a week to keep your entire home financial system entirely up to date, in perfect control and, most importantly, stress and argument free!

-The links, downloads and resources that you need for this book are shown below, simply click on the item you need – you can download the spreadsheets as many times as you need to when setting up your system and unlimited access to them is included in the book.
+The links, downloads and resources that you need for this book are shown below, simply click on the item you need.
+You can download the spreadsheets as many times as you need to when setting up your system and unlimited access to them is included in the book price.

 Finally, I’d love to hear your story or any feedback – good, bad or ugly – so if you could spare a few minutes, please get in touch here and let me know.

 Click here to download the spreadsheets that come with the book:

 If you have kids between 6 and 18, I highly recommend ‘Go Henry’ to manage their pocket money.
 They get a proper debit card that is controlled by you, pocket money is paid by direct debt and balances can be amended/added to at any time.
 For a limited period, you will get £10 added to your account if you use the link below to set up your new account!

 To download the open source (Free) versions of Microsoft Office, use the links below: